PeridotFinance/PeridotV2Full/defi-platform/README.md

 Peridot Finance serves as a DeFi lending and borrowing platform.
 Users can:
 *   Supply assets to liquidity pools to earn interest.
 *   Borrow assets by providing collateral.
-The platform aims to ensure security through measures like over-collateralization and robust price oracle systems, as detailed on the `/security` page.
+The platform aims to ensure security through measures like over-collateralization and robust price oracle systems.

 *(Further details on specific smart contracts, interest rate models, and liquidation mechanisms would require deeper dives into the backend and smart contract codebase, which is not fully visible here.)*